 6. Personal care

-Another benefit of having an au pair is the personalised care and attention your children will receive in the comfort of their own home.
-Many expats who have had au pairs say they have become true family friends and they have visited on several occasions.
+Another benefit of an au pair is the personalised care and attention your children will receive in the comfort of their own home.
+Many expats who have had au pairs say they have become true family friends, and they have visited on several occasions.
+The are websites where you can hire an au pair for your family or find a family to work with if you are an aspiring au pair.